 Your Sikh priest destination wedding specialists travel regularly to locations around the globe.
 This is their sole profession and calling.
 Rest assured, you will have a non-stressed, respectful and tradition-based ceremony.

 Have your parents ever attended a Sikh destination wedding?
 Have they seen videos, or their reviews?

-Please see this highlight video of a complete Sikh Destination Wedding Ceremony Overview.
+Please see this highlight video of a complete Sikh Wedding Ceremony Guide Overview.
 Watch Sikh weddings they conducted.
 Learn more about their Indian Wedding Priest services.
-You can listen to and download their Kirtan on their Sikh Officiant iTunes page, contact us for a Sikh Priest Quote to see of availability for your ceremony.
+You can listen to and download their Kirtan on their Sikh Officiant iTunes page, fill out our Sikh Priest Contact form for a quote and availability.
 Watch client testimonials from previous weddings they officiated, and check out their reviews on Facebook and Google.